 Come along with us as we learn about yellow wildflower identification and how to press flowers in our free printable guide!
-(Or click here to read the directions for pressing flowers later in the post.)
+(Or click here to jump to the directions for pressing flowers.)

-Goldenrod is found in meadows and in ditches along roads in North America and other continents in late summer.
-It has many medicinal benefits and is used in herbal teas.
+Found in meadows and in ditches along roads in North America and other continents in late summer, goldenrod has many medicinal benefits and can be used in herbal teas.

 Unfortunately for some, goldenrod is related to ragweed and may cause allergic reactions for people affected by seasonal allergies.

 Native to western Europe, buttercups eventually arrived in North America and now grow in fields, pastures, and lawns all over the continent.
 Although the name buttercup sounds edible, this wildflower is not for eating.

 Since it grows so well in pastures, it sometimes causes trouble for grazing cows.
 If a cow eats too many buttercups, she may produce less milk, and the milk may taste bitter.

 Step outside and you can quickly spot dandelions growing in lawns, forest edges, meadows, grasslands, and gardens.
 Dandelions are one of the most recognized yellow wildflowers and often the first to bloom in spring.
 They offer important nectar for bees coming out of hibernation.

 Every part of the dandelion, from its petals to its leaves, stem, and roots, is edible.
 Dandelions are full of vitamins and iron, so have a cup of dandelion tea or add some to your salad!
 Note: If you harvest dandelions for eating, be certain that they and the area they grow in have not been treated with pesticides.